 Need Dessert?
 Check out some of these:

-- 1 lb jumbo scallops You can get these fresh or flash frozen
+- 1 lb jumbo scallops You can get these fresh or flash frozen or substitute shrimp

 - 2 tbsp salted butter